Unlike the adult, or permanent teeth, the primary teeth are very thin and fragile. They are not firmly

 Hard objects like “Indestructible bones”, “Hooves”, sticks and rocks can break teeth.
-Catching a flying saucer-
+Catching a flying saucer-like play toy

 Estimated Age Teeth Development